Towelhead (novel)

-Towelhead is a novel written by Alicia Erian and first published April 6, 2005.
-Alicia Erian is the first holder of the Newhouse Visiting Professorship of Creative Writing at Wellesley College.
+Towelhead is a novel written by American novelist Alicia Erian and first published April 6, 2005.
+Alicia Erian is the first holder of the Newhouse Visiting Professorship of Creative Writing at Wellesley College in Massachusetts.

 Plot

 The novel is about a thirteen-year-old girl coming of age.
 Physically developed for her age and looking slightly older, she does not understand how to deal with the effect she has on older men.
 After her American mother's boyfriend starts behaving inappropriately towards her, her mother sends her from Syracuse, New York, to live with her Lebanese father in Houston, Texas, believing he will be a strong disciplining force in teaching her how to be more modest.
 Her father's stricter discipline, coming from a culture she has not grown up in and does not understand, only makes it more difficult to comprehend her surroundings, which include a bigoted Army reservist she is attracted to and a liberal couple.